KongGal/Modmail-docker/README.md

 # Modmail-docker

-Modmail-docker is using Docker Compose is a tool for defining and running multi-container Docker applications.
+Modmail-docker is using Docker Compose which is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application's services.
 Then, using a single command, you create and start all the services from your configuration

 This repo contains a .env file and a docker-compose.yml file which will be used to setup Modmail, Logviewer, Traefik and MongoDB